 Hvar Town has an abundance of restaurants to please a variety of palates.
 Seafood is (obviously) a popular menu item, but there is a range of traditional Croatian fare and international eateries as well.
 There are luxury dining establishments, take away pizza slices…and everything in between.

 When we were searching for the best places to eat in Hvar, we were looking for local restaurants serving traditional food at affordable prices.
 We think we succeeded in finding a few of the best restaurants in Hvar, Croatia!

 Located in the heart of the Old Town, the traditional Konoba Menego is not to be missed!
 When considering ambiance, location, menu options, presentation and taste, we think Menego is the best restaurant in Hvar.
 We recommend ordering the Chef’s Secret, which on our visit was a delicious chicken dish served with sauce and stuffed bread.
 Read Reviews!

-Gostionica Junior was recommended to us by our Airbnb host (more on where to stay in Hvar in a minute!) – and we are stoked that we followed her advice!
+Gostionica Junior was recommended to us by our Airbnb host (more on where to stay in Hvar in a minute) – and we were pleased that we followed her advice.
 The family-run establishment serves some of the freshest seafood in Hvar.
 While their seafood platters are a popular menu item, we loved the Black Risotto with Cuttlefish – a Croatian specialty!
 Read Reviews!

 For a casual dining experience and the best pizza in Hvar, we recommend Alviz.
-In addition to the amazing pizzas, they serve local cuisine.
-Try the whole grilled fish, pasticada, cevapi or peka (but make an advanced reservation for peka because it takes hours to prepare!)…everything at Alviz is incredible!
+In addition to the amazing pizzas, they serve fantastic local cuisine, all at fair prices.
+Try the whole grilled fish, pasticada, cevapi or peka (but make an advanced reservation for peka because it takes hours to prepare)…everything at Alviz is incredible!
 Read reviews!